Love On Top: Cover versions

 On March 18, 2012, the girls on the Australian talent show Young Talent Time team opened the show with a performance of "Love On Top", while the boys performed as backing vocalists.
 Diana Rouvas performed the song on The Voice (Australia) on May 21, 2012.
 Michelle Graffin of The Age called it the "song of the night", writing that Rouvas was "so good she can wrestle 'Love on Top' from Beyoncé's iron grip and transform it into a smokey nightclub number worthy of the young Liza Minnelli".
 Rouvas' version of "Love On Top" peaked at number 22 on the Australian Singles Chart on June 3, 2012.
 On September 17, 2012, Nathaniel Willemse performed "Love On Top" during the first live show of the fourth season of The X Factor in Australia.
 A writer for Take 40 Australia called it a "smooth performance".
 On February 22, 2013, Novita Dewi performed "Love On Top" during the first gala show of the first season of X Factor Indonesia.

 Amber Holcomb, a contestant of the 12th season of American Idol covered the song on April 10, 2013, during an episode of the show.
 Brian Mansfield of USA Today praised her performance writing that she was "comfortable and confident and happy" but added that the high melody of the song "puts a little strain on her voice toward the end".
 That was somewhat echoed by Bobby Olivier of The Star-Ledger who noted that the performance was "pitchy, but a lot of fun".
 However, he wrote that Holcomb "seemed to struggle a little with keeping up with the melody" and that her version was different from the original, but concluded that it was a solid performance.
 On April 8, 2013, Zendaya and Val Chmerkovskiy performed a samba dance to the song during the 16th season of the American show Dancing with the Stars.
 Morissette and Penelope Matanguihan performed the song on the first season of The Voice of the Philippines on June 23 and July 14, 2013, respectively.
 In 2018 Dami Im released a version on her album I Hear a Song.
 On February 9, 2017, Peck Palitchoke, a contestant of The Mask Singer Thailand (season 1) under the kangaroo mask, performed "Love On Top".
-In August 2020, the cast of Pitch Perfect performed a cover of the song and was part of a charity for Unicef, from the COVID-19 pandemic and the explosion of Beirut.
+In August 2020, the cast of Pitch Perfect performed a cover of the song in aid of Unicef for the COVID-19 pandemic and the explosion of Beirut.